England and Wales Cricket Board: National teams

 Men's Test team: England played in the first Test match, against Australia in 1877, and has been one of the world's leading exponents of the five-day form of cricket ever since.
 England has been a full member of the International Cricket Council since 1909.
-The position of Men's Test captain, as of 28th April 2022, is occupied by Ben Stokes.
+The position of Men's Test captain, as of 28 April 2022, is occupied by Ben Stokes.

-Men's one-day team: England featured in the first One-Day International, against Australia in 1971.
+Men's white ball team: England featured in the first One-Day International, against Australia in 1971.
 England won the men's Cricket World Cup for the first time in a thrilling final against New Zealand at Lord's in July 2019.
-England's only previous limited-overs global title came in the T20 World Cup in 2010.
-As of July 2020, the team's captain was Eoin Morgan.
+As of September 2025, the team's captain was Harry Brook.

 Women's team: England featured in the first Women's Test series, against Australia in 1934–35, where they won 2-0 despite the enduring rancour from the Bodyline series of two winters before.
 They have won the World Cup four times, most recently in 2017.
-The team is captained, as of July 2020, by Heather Knight.
+The team is captained, as of September 2025, by Nat Sciver-Brunt.

-Disability teams: The ECB is committed to facilitating access to the sport for people with disabilities.
-It aims to have 300 clubs offering disabled provision by 2024.
-The four teams administered by the ECB are Physical Disability, Learning Disability, Visually Impaired and Deaf.
+Disability teams: The ECB aims to have 300 clubs offering disabled provision by 2024.
+The four teams administered by the ECB are Physical Disability, Learning Disability, Visually Impaired, and Deaf.